guikarai/QSA-LinuxONE/sample-data-collection.md

 Results of a list of Linux commands to be redirected into a unique file per Linux Guest.

+## Linux on IBM Z or LinuxONE configuration dumps

 **0. To create the target a file to persist results of linux commands**
 ```
 touch "$(hostname)_$(date +%Y-%m-%d).txt"